Looking for Pilates in Lincoln Lincolnshire?

 1. Pilates courses in OptiMum Health's Studio at Custom Fitness, Lincoln (Unit 5, LN2 4DR)

 Courses vary in length between 5-7 weeks (price dependent on course length)

 With a maximum of 12 people per course to ensure you're fully supported in each class.

-Monday evenings from 1900 - 2000 - our next Monday evening course will run from Monday 8th January 2018 to Monday 5th February 2018 inclusive.
+Monday evenings from 1900 - 2000 - our next Monday evening course will run from Monday 16th April 2018 to Monday 21st May 2018 inclusive, excluding 7th May.
 This 5 week course is available for £55 per person